neopragma/java-legacy/notes/notes-srp-violation-2.md

 2. The unit checks for ```Address``` actually validate functionality in ```JobApplicant```, as that is where the action happens and that is where the risk of bugs exists.
 The ```Address``` class is nothing but a data container...at least for now.
 3. In the case of ```Ssn```, the refactorings to extract the logic into a separate class were much simpler and we completed the task in a short time.
 4. The unit checks for ```Ssn``` called for a separate test class because ```Ssn``` is not just a data container, it's a full-fledged class that carries out logic.
+5. It's becoming obvious that as we refactor this application we're generating more and more classes and interfaces.
+Might this make the application harder to maintain?
+Actually, it makes the application easier to maintain, because the purpose of each piece of code is easier to see.
+Each separate class or interface has a distinct purpose, and we can change the implementation of any one thing without breaking anything else.

 When we extract the _name_ functionality from ```JobApplicant```, we'll encounter still another wrinkle.